-1 Introduction
+1. Introduction

-The Tweedie compound Poisson distribution (Tweedie, 1984), which belongs to the exponential dispersion (ED) family (Jorgensen, 1997), has been extensively studied and widely used in applications.
-Examples include the modeling of the total precipitation in meteorology and climatology (Dunn, 2004; Hasan and Dunn, 2011; Dons et al., 2016; Dzupire et al., 2018), the biomass of a certain species in ecology (El-Shaarawi et al., 2011; Foster and Bravington, 2013), the total catch in fishery (Shono, 2008), and the aggregate losses in insurance (Smyth and Jorgensen, 2002; Shi et al., 2016).
-The medical research community has also found its use in various ways (Moshitch and Nelken, 2014; Kurz, 2017; Islam et al., 2021).
+The Tweedie compound Poisson distribution (Tweedie 1984), derived from a Poisson sum of gamma variables, is a member of the exponential dispersion (ED) family (Jorgensen 1997).
+What distinguishes the distribution from other members of the exponential family is that it incorporates a probability mass at zero into an elsewhere continuous distribution.
+Because of this unique feature, the Tweedie distribution naturally handles semi-continuous outcomes and has been extensively studied and widely used in applications.
+Examples include the modeling of the total precipitation in meteorology and climatology (Dunn 2004; Hasan and Dunn 2011; Dons et al. 2016; Dzupire, Ngare and Odongo 2018), the biomass of a certain species in ecology (El-Shaarawi, Zhu, and Joe 2011; Foster and Bravington 2013), the total catch in fishery (Shono 2008), and the aggregate losses in insurance (Smyth and Jorgensen 2002; Shi, Feng, and Boucher 2016).
+The medical research community has also found its use in various ways (Moshitch and Nelken 2014; Kurz 2017; Islam et al. 2021).

-A number of statistical models has been developed based on the Tweedie compound distribution, and the learning in these Tweedie models range across a wide spectrum - from highly structural approaches such as Tweedie GLMs (TGLM; Jørgensen and de Souza 1994; Smyth and Jorgensen 2002; Shi et al. 2016) and Tweedie mixed models (Zhang, 2013; Yang et al., 2019) to more flexible nonparametric approaches such as regression trees (Yang et al., 2018; Lee and Lin, 2018; Zhou et al., 2020) and neural networks (Blier-Wong et al., 2021).
+Various statistical models have been developed based on the Tweedie compound Poisson distribution, and the learning in these Tweedie models range across a wide spectrum-from highly structural approaches such as Tweedie GLMs (TGLM; Jørgensen and de Souza 1994; Smyth and Jorgensen 2002; Shi, Feng, and Boucher 2016) and Tweedie mixed models (Zhang

+2013; Yang, Luo, and Liu 2019) to more flexible nonparametric approaches such as regression trees (Yang, Qian, and Zou 2018; Lee and Lin 2018; Zhou, Qian, and Yang 2020) and neural networks (Blier-Wong et al. 2021).
 The TGLM relates the conditional mean of a Tweedie response to a linear function of predictors through a link function.
-The regularized version of the TGLM (Qian et al., 2016; Fontaine et al., 2020) copes well with high-dimensional predictors.
-To improve the flexibility of the TGLM, the Tweedie generalized additive model (TGAM) (Hastie and Tibshirani, 1990; Wood, 2011) uses splines to model nonlinear functional components of predictors.
+To improve the flexibility, the Tweedie generalized additive model (TGAM) (Hastie and Tibshirani 1990; Wood 2011) uses splines to model nonlinear functional components of predictors.
 Although allowing for the specification of nonlinear relationship between the response and predictors, the TGAM is limited to additive nonlinear effects.
-To further mitigate the risk of model mis-specification, Yang et al. (2018) and Zhou et al. (2020) proposed a tree-based gradient boosting algorithm (Friedman, 2001) for the Tweedie model (TDboost).
-It features the ability to handle discontinuity, nonlinear effects, and high-order interactions of the predictors.
-However, the performance of the TDboost algorithm can be compromised when the dimension of the training data is high and/or the size is small.
+To further mitigate the risk of model misspecification, Yang, Qian, and Zou (2018) and Zhou, Qian, and Yang (2020) proposes a tree-based gradient boosting algorithm (Friedman 2001) for the Tweedie model (TDboost).
+It features the ability to handle nonlinear effects and high-order interactions of the predictors.
+However, none of the aforementioned methods can directly handle high-dimensional data.
+As the number of predictors in the data increases and potentially surpasses the number of observations, the prediction performance of those methods will deteriorate rapidly.
+Although some recent works can work with high-dimensional data (Qian, Yang, and Zou 2016; Fontaine et al. 2020), they are limited within the linear model framework.